mmoayyed/wicket-cas-poc/README.md

 ```

 The application should be available under `http://localhost:8080/login`.
 To simulate a CAS protocol login request,
-you may start with something like `http://localhost:8080/login?service=https://app.example.org`, login with the credentials
+you may start with something like `http://localhost:8080/login?service=https://app.example.org`, log in with the credentials
 provided and be issued a service ticket request.

 Additional endpoints are also available depending on the availability of modules included in the build.
 For example,